 We tend to be hard on ourselves as the hustle culture and the glorification of productivity make us question our self-worth when we feel unmotivated to work.
 Forcing yourself to work will not help at all.

 Instead, make yourself a cup of warm tea, go for a walk, journal if you want to, call your best friend, play with your pets, or take a nap.
 Do whatever you have to do to make yourself feel good.
+Make it a self-love goal to nurture your wellbeing especially on these days.

 Self-care doesn’t have to be for the weekend routine; it can be a part of your daily routine.

-This might be helpful: Self-care habits of saying yes to every day
+This might be helpful: Self-care habits of saying yes to everyday

 7. Focus on what’s easy